Carl Rowan: Montgomery bus boycott

+Government involvement

+In 1954, Rowan was asked by the State Department to go on a speaking tour across India.
+He later gave other speaking tours through South and Southeast Asia.
+These speaking tours were part of U.S. Cold War propaganda efforts which funded leading American figures lecturing abroad.
+Rowan was selected to speak in India because of their criticism of U.S. treatment of African Americans.

 In 1961, Rowan was appointed Deputy Assistant Secretary of State by President John F. Kennedy.
 The following year, he served as a delegate to the United Nations during the Cuban Missile Crisis.
 Rowan became the U.S. Ambassador to Finland in 1963.
 In 1964, Rowan was appointed director of the United States Information Agency (USIA) by President Lyndon B. Johnson.
 In serving as director of the USIA, Rowan became the first African American to hold a seat on the National Security Council and the highest level African American in the United States government.